IBM/satellite-link-database/README.md

 - Select `Cloud` and click on next.
 ![](images/p3.png)

 - Enter an `Endpoint name`.
-In `Destinaion URL or IP` paste the host name that you copied when you created the Db2 service cerdentials .
-In `Destination port` paste the port number that you copied when you created Db2 service credentials.
+In `Destinaion URL or IP` paste the host name that you copied when you created the PostgreSQL service cerdentials .
+In `Destination port` paste the port number that you copied when you created PostgreSQL service credentials.
 ![](images/p4.png)

 - Leave the default value and click on `Next` as shown below.